 Which plants benefit from using bone meal?:

-Tomatoes are a prime candidate for judicious application of bone meal.
-They’re hungry customers, needing lots of phosphorus and calcium to produce flowers and their fat red fruit in time
+Tomatoes are a prime candidate for the judicious application of bone meal.
+They’re hungry customers, needing lots of phosphorus and calcium to produce flowers and their juicy red fruit in time

 It’s no secret I love to grow peppers, and have found bone meal to be an excellent tool in my chest.
 These fiery wonders are heavy feeders with a powerful need for extra phosphorus over the growing season.
 They’re also susceptible to blossom end rot, a disease that can be remediated with a good dose of calcium.

 Like tomatoes, mix a teaspoon into their bed before planting for best results, watering in well.